MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-requirements.md

 Keep in mind the following information as you create a project:

 - The project geography is only used to store the discovered metadata.
+Your VMware source environment and Azure Stack HCI target environment do not need to be located in the same geography/region as your Azure migrate project.
 - When you create a project, you select a geography.
 The project and related resources are created in one of the regions in the geography.
 The region is allocated by the Azure Migrate service.
 Azure Migrate doesn't move or store customer data outside of the region allocated.

 ## Azure portal requirements